Bastorx/generator-react-awesome/README.md

 **You should know**
 ----------------

-Server (in development and production), render the folder public in a static path /assets, you can load file with 2 way
+Server (in development and production), render the folder public in a static path /assets, you can load file by 2 ways

 **Best way:**